MozillaFoundation/Design/README.md

 All of Mozilla is open!
 In our [Community Design Repository](https://github.com/mozilla/community-design), you can find design tasks across all of Mozilla and our communities, ready for you to tackle.

-## Templates and Guides
+## Resources

 If you are working with us as a contributor, we have created [a set of templates and guides](https://drive.google.com/folderview?id=0ByIoeeW0a3R_UjEzdDU4NlMzYXc&usp=drive_web) to help make it easier for you to get started.
 We have a collection of Toolkits, UI Guides, and Annotation Templates ready for you to use.
+You can find many more resources available at [https://build.mozillafoundation.org/design](build.mozillafoundation.org/design).

 Of course, we would love to walk you through this content ourselves, if that's helpful.
 [Give us a shout](mofo-design@mozillafoundation.org) and a member of our team can set up a call with you.